tailhook/vagga/docs/settings.rst

     Directory where to put images build by vagga.
 Usually they are stored in ``.vagga`` subdirectory of the project dir.
 It's mostly useful when the ``storage-dir`` points to a directory on a separate partition.
+Path may start with ``~/`` which means path is inside the user's home directory.

 .. opt:: cache-dir

     Directory where to put cache files during the build.
 This is used to speed up the build process.
 By default cache is put into ``.vagga/.cache`` in project directory but this setting allows to have cache directory shared between multiple projects.
+Path may start with ``~/`` which means path is inside the user's home directory.

 .. opt:: site-settings